revised: 14/09/2025

 To help you secure a steady supply of logs, this post will provide some tips on storing logs correctly.

-Storing logs correctly means keeping them in a location where they will not be exposed to high levels of moisture.
+Storing logs correctly useing a wood log store means keeping them in a location where they will not be exposed to high levels of moisture.
 That’s because the lower the moisture content of your logs is, the better they will burn in your fireplace.
-Storing your logs correctly will also prevent them from rotting.

 Burning logs with low moisture content will ensure that the logs

-Using dry logs means you will enjoy a hotter, more efficient fire, and you won’t have to make as many trips to the log pile.
+Using dry seasoned logs means you will enjoy a hotter, more efficient fire, and you won’t have to make as many trips to the log store

 Some people store their wood logs inside their home, however, the logs will take up valuable space, may be quite messy, and will present a fire risk.
 Stacked logs can also attract pests who like to make nests in the gaps between logs.